chrysante/scatha/README.md

 ## Examples

-### Simple program to calculate the GCD of 27 and 9 using the euclidean algorithm.
+### Simple program to calculate the GCD of two numbers using the euclidean algorithm.
     fn main() -> int {
         return gcd(27, 9);
     }